tonytw1/squirrel-detector/README.md

 Reducing the training rate seems to help.
 This probably means that there is a sharp cliff somewhere in gradient which we're falling off.
 This could be todo with small data counts for one of the classes.

+### Evaluating the model

+### Exporting the model

+After training we can export the model as a saved model.
+This can then be loaded directly into TensorFlow Serving.

+`retraining/export.bash`